dfeles/mindone-dev-tools/README.md

 - CSS classes (if any)
 - Text content or element count

 You can add a custom message at the beginning of the prompt, and choose whether to apply changes to only the selected element or all similar elements.

-The prompt is sent directly to Cursor chat via deeplink.
+**By default**, the prompt is sent directly to Cursor chat via deeplink.
+With **agent mode** enabled, the prompt is sent to a local server that automatically executes the agent CLI, enabling fully automated agent workflows.

 ## License